CVEProject/cvelist/CONTRIBUTING.md

 about one CVE at a time.

-## Sending Data about CVE Entries to MITRE
+## Sending Data about CVE Records to MITRE

 0. If you haven't done so already, create an account on Github.com and fork the _cvelist_ repository from your parent CNA (e.g. if you are a root CNA you would fork [CVEProject/cvelist](https://github.com/CVEProject/cvelist/) and if you are a DWF sub-CNA you would fork [distributedweaknessfiling/cvelist](https://github.com/distributedweaknessfiling/cvelist)).
 You can either fork into your own account (e.g. from the command line this is the default), for example, if your account name